Oakridge Physiotherapy Centre

-Oakridge Physiotherapy has been serving the community of Vancouver for more than 25 years.
+Oakridge Physiotherapy has been serving the city of Vancouver and the community of Oakridge for more than 35 years.
 We are one of Vancouver's most recognized physiotherapy clinics.

-When you come to Oakridge Physiotherapy, you can expect a welcoming, professional environment.
+When you come to Oakridge Physiotherapy, you can expect a welcoming and professional environment.

-Our highly skilled and university trained physiotherapists will provide individualized consultation and treatment along with information about the care of your condition.
+Our highly skilled and university trained physiotherapists, massage therapists, and pedorthists will provide individualized consultation and treatment along with information about the care of your condition.

-At Oakridge Physiotherapy we also offer orthotics, brace fitting and Acupuncture.
+At Oakridge Physiotherapy we also offer Massage Therapy, Orthotics, Brace Fitting, IMS, Acupuncture, Golf Assessment, and more.

 For an appointment please call us at 604-321-3251.